minprog/cs50x/mario/less/index.md

 ![screenshot of Mario jumping up a right-aligned pyramid](pyramid.png)

 Let's recreate that pyramid in C, albeit in text, using hashes (`#`) for bricks, a la the below.
-Each hash is a bit taller than it is wide, so the pyramid itself is also be taller than it is wide.
+Each hash is a bit taller than it is wide, so the pyramid itself also becomes taller than it is wide.

            #
           ##